 While the duties of ushers are important enough to require specific gentlemen to serve in that role, some couples ask the groomsmen to perform the duties of the usher in addition to their groomsmen role.
 At very casual weddings, some couples choose to skip the ushers and allow their guests to find their seats by themselves.
 If your groomsmen and other members of the wedding party will be occupied with getting dressed and/or taking photographs before the ceremony, it’s helpful to have some ushers who can direct people to restrooms, assist any handicapped persons, and answer questions.
 Ushers are especially helpful if you need to keep divorced guests separate from each other, or anticipate any other seating conflicts.
 Ultimately, the choice is completely up to you and what you feel is necessary for your wedding day.

 How Many Ushers You Should Have

 The general rule is one usher for every 50 guests.
-I suggest that even for small weddings, you still have at least two ushers so that they can keep each other company.
+Even for small weddings, you should still have at least two ushers so that they can keep each other company.
 It is also helpful to have at least two ushers at your wedding so that no one is left standing and waiting to be escorted to their seat for too long.